 Collect paper surveys marked with the responses.
 Make sure to check the respondents have answered mandatory questions.

 Download the “Import Data” template and enter the responses manually.
-Upload the template back into QuestionPro Surveys to import external survey data.
+After data entry, upload the template back into QuestionPro Surveys to import external survey data.

-- Limited internet connectivity: Respondents who do have access to the internet can answer paper surveys.
+Limited internet connectivity: Respondents who do not have access to the internet can answer paper surveys.
 Thus, they try to reach the maximum number of people from the sample audience.

-- Respondents who are not tech-savvy: Most literate people use online questionnaires as they are not only convenient but also environment-friendly.
+Respondents who are not tech-savvy: Most literate people use online questionnaires as they are not only convenient but also environment-friendly.
 However, those who are not tech-savvy and don't feel comfortable with online forms tend to answer questions on paper.
-For instance, senior-citizens may prefer to answer paper-based customer satisfaction survey.
-Hence for such respondents, online software offers a feature to print the questionnaire.
+For instance, senior-citizens may prefer to answer a paper-based customer survey.
+For such respondents, online survey systems offers a feature to print the questionnaire.

-- Look and feel: Paper surveys have excellent visibility as compared with how we see on a computer screen.
-Printed surveys are ideally with plain white background and easy-to-read font.
+Look and feel: Printed surveys have excellent visibility as compared with how we see on a computer screen.
+They are ideally with a plain white background and easy-to-read font.

-- Ideal for lengthy questions: In a printed questionnaire, respondents don't mind lengthy text, but in an online format, keep it short.
+Ideal for lengthy questions: In a printed questionnaire, respondents don't mind 3-4 lines long question text, but in an online format, it is advisable to keep it short.

-- Best for fewer respondents: If you want to distribute your paper forms to a limited number of respondents who are not quite tech-savvy, paper-based surveys make the right choice.
+Best for fewer respondents: If you want to distribute your paper forms to a limited number of respondents who are not quite tech-savvy, paper-based questionnaires make the right choice.

-- Cost: Paper surveys are a more expensive method of data collection as compared to online research.
-Market researchers can share the questionnaire with their team and collaborate to create the best research project.
+Cost-effective: Paper surveys are a more expensive method of data collection as compared to online research.
+Market researchers can share the questionnaire with their team and collaborate to create the best research survey.